 There is no set requirement for the frequency of consent training.
-Consent-seekers are expected to maintain awareness of current standards through reference to published guidance and relevant policies.
-Training may need to be updated when legislation has changed, new policies or practices have been implemented, different research activities are to be undertaken or a significant period of time has elapsed since research activities have been conducted.
+Consentseekers are expected to maintain awareness of current standards through reference to published guidance and relevant policies.
+Training may need to be updated when new policies or practices have been implemented.

-Governance and quality system standards
+Governance and quality system Standards